-When there are only two groups to compare, the and test are identical (i.e., they have exactly the same statistical value, degrees of freedom and significance).
+When there are only two groups to compare, the F*-test and W-test test are identical (i.e., they have exactly the same statistical value, degrees of freedom and significance).
 However, when there are more than two groups to compare, the tests differ.

 To better understand how to compute all statistics, a set of fictional raw data simulate the example of a three-groups design.
 A summary is presented in Table A1.
 The complete example is available on Github.
 The DV is a score that can vary from 0 to 40.
 The IV is a three-level factor A (levels = A1, A2 and A3).